wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 }
 ```

-## Using an HTTP Proxy Instead of a HTTPS Proxy
+## Connecting to Wavefront Through an HTTP Proxy

 The Wavefront proxy initiates an HTTPS connection to the Wavefront service.
 The connection is made over the default https port 443.
 Connection parameters are configured in `/etc/wavefront/wavefront-proxy/wavefront.conf`.